 Eight months ago, I met my boyfriend: an exchange student from Spain.
-It was the start of our junior year of university and it was his first time ever visiting the United States.
+It was the start of our junior year at Rutgers University and it was his first time ever visiting the United States.
 We met early on in the fall semester, during the first week of classes, while we were both still settling into our new homes.
-He was adjusting to life in a whole new country while I was becoming acclimated with life as a Resident Assistant in an all-freshmen dormitory.
+He was adjusting to life in a whole new country while I was becoming acclimated with life as a Resident Assistant in an all-freshman dormitory.

 Our first few dates together were super casual.
 We got pizza one day and watched Sharknado the next.
 Ultimately, it did not matter how we spent our time together.
 I quickly realized I was with someone who I really liked being with.
 A lot.
 Captivated by his sweet personality, overlapping interests, and curiosity about life, I instantly recognized that I had met a truly remarkable person.